 2. “In the case of a flagrant violation of school rules or civil laws, a warning is not necessarily required for dismissal.”

 5. Each member is required to maintain a 3.75 weighted GPA.
 A member whose GPA falls below this level will be warned and given a period of one semester to raise his/her GPA to the minimum level.
-Each member’s GPA will be checked twice a year (mid-year and end of year grades).
+Each member’s GPA will be checked twice a year (mid-year and end-of-year grades).
 At mid-year, the GPA for the semester will be reviewed.
-If the semester GPA falls below a 3.75 weighted GPA, the students cumulative GPA will be calculated using all credits earned and any grades that reflect year-long courses will be calculated as if they were final grades.
+If the semester GPA falls below a 3.75 weighted GPA, the student's cumulative GPA will be calculated using all credits earned, and any grades that reflect year-long courses will be calculated as if they were final grades.